Living in Kazakhstan

 When we asked people living in Kazakhstan about recreational activities, they mentioned:

 "Kazakhstan offers a variety of recreational facilities for its residents to enjoy.
 Popular activities include skiing and snowboarding in the winter months, as well as hiking, camping, and fishing in the summer.
 There are also many parks and gardens throughout the country, providing a great place to relax and enjoy the outdoors.
 For those looking for a more urban experience, there are plenty of shopping malls, cinemas, and restaurants to explore.
-Additionally, Kazakhstan is home to a number of cultural attractions, such as museums, galleries, and theatres," remarked one expat living in Kazakhstan.
+Additionally, Kazakhstan is home to a number of cultural attractions, such as museums, galleries, and theatres," mentioned an expat living in Kazakhstan.

 What is the weather like in Kazakhstan?

 "Almaty has four true seasons, and each is glorious.
 The majestic mountains that ring the city are lush and green in the summer and snow covered in winter.
 They beckon those who love to hike, ski, or just be outdoors.
 Almaty's summers are warm but not humid.
 It is a dry climate.
 Winter sees quite a bit of snow, but wind chill is not a factor due to the mountains.
-Spring and fall are colorful and lovely," remarked one expat living in Almaty.
+Spring and fall are colorful and lovely," wrote one expat living in Almaty.

 Are there good restaurants in Kazakhstan?

 "Downtown, there are may pubs and restaurants.
 In the spring and summer, Almaty has somewhat of a sidewalk cafe atmosphere.
 There is every variety of restaurant imaginable, from fast food to English pub to high end French and Italian dining and ethnic cuisines like Uzbek and Georgian.
 Drinking with friends is a usual activity in Almaty, and everyone at the pubs seems very friendly.
-Karaoke bars are also big in the city," remarked one expat living in Almaty.
+Karaoke bars are also big in the city," remarked one expat in Almaty.

 "One of the most popular restaurants in Kazakhstan is the Beshbarmak restaurant in Almaty.
 Located in the heart of the city, this restaurant serves traditional Kazakh cuisine, including the national dish of beshbarmak, a hearty stew made with lamb, potatoes, and noodles.
 The restaurant also offers a variety of other dishes, such as shashlik (grilled meat skewers), plov (rice pilaf), and lagman (noodle soup).
 The atmosphere is cozy and inviting, and the staff is friendly and attentive.
 Another popular restaurant in Kazakhstan is the Kebab House in Astana.
 This restaurant specializes in kebabs, but also offers a variety of other dishes, such as shashlik, plov, and lagman.
 The atmosphere is casual and relaxed, and the staff is friendly and helpful.
 The restaurant also offers a variety of desserts, such as baklava and halva.
 Finally, the Chayhana restaurant in Almaty is a great place to enjoy traditional Kazakh cuisine.
 The restaurant offers a variety of dishes, including beshbarmak, shashlik, plov, and lagman.
 The atmosphere is cozy and inviting, and the staff is friendly and attentive.
-The restaurant also offers a variety of teas and coffees, as well as traditional desserts," said one expat living in Kazakhstan.
+The restaurant also offers a variety of teas and coffees, as well as traditional desserts," wrote one expat living in Kazakhstan.

 Where will I buy groceries and do other shopping in Kazakhstan?

 "People living in Kazakhstan typically buy groceries and do other shopping at local markets, supermarkets, and convenience stores.
 Many people also shop online for groceries and other items.
-Additionally, there are a variety of specialty stores and boutiques throughout the country that offer unique items," remarked one expat living in Kazakhstan.
+Additionally, there are a variety of specialty stores and boutiques throughout the country that offer unique items," said one expat living in Kazakhstan.

 What are the visa & residency requirements in Kazakhstan?

 "In order to visit Kazakhstan, foreign nationals must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, and other supporting documents such as a letter of invitation from a host in Kazakhstan, proof of financial means, and a medical certificate.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in Kazakhstan, foreign nationals must submit an application to the Migration Police.
 The application must include a valid passport, a medical certificate, proof of financial means, and a letter of invitation from a host in Kazakhstan.
 The application must also include a copy of the applicant's birth certificate, a copy of their marriage certificate (if applicable), and a copy of their criminal record (if applicable).
-Once the application is approved, the applicant will be issued a residence permit," commented one expat who moved to Kazakhstan.
+Once the application is approved, the applicant will be issued a residence permit," said one expat living in Kazakhstan.

 Are healthcare and health insurance expensive in Kazakhstan?